Exponential Machines

-MovieLens 100K is a recommender system dataset with 943 users and 1682 movies~\citep{harper2015movielens}.
-We followed~\cite{blondel2016hofm} in preparing the features and in turning the problem into binary classification.
-This process yields 78 additional one-hot features for each user-movie pair ($943 + 1682 + 78$ features in total).
-To encode the categorical features, we used the technique described in Sec.~\ref{sec:model-extension}.
-Our method obtained $0.783$ test AUC with TT-rank~$10$; our implentation of the 3-rd order factorization machines obtained $0.782$; and \cite{blondel2016hofm} reported $0.786$ with 3-rd order factorization machines on the same data.
+On the MovieLens 100K dataset we used the categorical features representation described in Sec.~\ref{sec:model-extension}.
+Our model obtained $0.784$ test AUC with the TT-rank equal $10$ in $273$ seconds on a Tesla K40 GPU (the inference time is $0.3$ seconds per $78800$ test objects); our implentation of 3-rd order FM obtained $0.782$; logistic regression obtained $0.782$; and \cite{blondel2016hofm} reported $0.786$ with 3-rd order FM on the same data.